runemadsen/runemadsen-2012/writings/printing-code/lecture-repetition.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/repetition/grapefruit.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/repetition/grapefruit.jpg" />

+FOR EXAMPLES GO THROUGH HISTORY OF THE POSTER!
+THERE'S A TON OF GOOD STUFF IN THERE!

 USE Type+Code p.
 61 ->

 TAKE EXAMPLES FROM PAUL RAND REPETITION IN A DESIGNERS ART!!!!!
 THERE ARE PLENTY!!!!!